telerik/ajax-docs/controls/radiobuttonlist/troubleshooting/common-issues.md

 # Common Issues

-This help article lists the most common issues one can face when using the **RadCheckBox** control and offers possible solutions for them.
+This help article lists the most common issues one can face when using the **RadRadioButtonList** control and offers possible solutions for them.

 * [Client-side Click Event Handler Is Not Executed]({%slug button/troubleshooting/client-side-click-event-handler-is-not-executed%})